 Emerging Markets (EM) also rose in Q1, rising in accordance with Covid-19 vaccine optimism and the value countertrend-helping EM heavy sectors such as Energy and Materials.
-However, Emerging Markets fell in March, with the biggest detractor a sharp fall in Chinese equities, which account for over 35% of the MSCI EM's market capitalisation."
+However, Emerging Markets fell in March, with the biggest detractor a sharp fall in Chinese equities, which account for over 35% of the MSCI EM's market capitalization."
 Chinese volatility, stemmed primarily from fears over the new enforcement of the Holding Foreign Companies Accountable Act-which raises the possibility of Chinese ADRs being delisted from US exchanges-and regulatory rumblings from Beijing.
-The People's Bank of China (PBOC) is reportedly planning to toughen oversight of digital commerce and payments-putting some large Tech and Techlike names in its sights-and financial regulators are also considering measures that would further tighten private credit.
+The People's Bank of China (PBOC) is reportedly planning to toughen oversight of digital commerce and payments-putting some large Tech and Tech-like names in its sights-and financial regulators are also considering measures that would further tighten private credit.
 While these issues are worth watching, we think the sentiment reaction to them is excessive.
+Once the sentiment reaction passes, we think the country's favorable economic fundaments should regain primacy, boosting Tech and e-commerce in particular.

-ii Source: FactSet, as of 01/04/2021.
-MSCI Emerging Markets and constituent countries' market capitalisation on 31/03/2021
+ii Source: FactSet, as of 04/01/2021.
+MSCI Emerging Markets and constituent countries' market capitalization on 03/31/2021

-Once the sentiment reaction passes, we think the country's favourable economic fundaments should regain primacy, boosting Tech and e-commerce in particular.
 We think China's recent decline is a correction, not the start of something much worse, and we still think EM equities are likely to have a good to great year, with growth equities leading.